Mnemba Island Lodge stands on the private Mnemba Island ...

 Power supply: Generator

-Communications: There is some mobile phone receoption on the island, and a broadband WiFi signal is usually available.
+Communications: There is some mobile phone receoption on the island, and broadband WiFi is usually available.

 Health & safety